+One paragraph

-Narrative Section Guidance Introduction One paragraph Briefly summarize the following: $\bigcirc$ the name of the lead applicant organization; the need, problem, or challenge your project will address; the amount of IMLS funds requested and the amount of funds provided as cost share (if required); the names of partner organizations; and the intended project results.
-Early Career Research and Applied Research projects must also include clearly defined research questions.
+Briefly summarize the following:

+- the name of the lead applicant organization; - the need, problem, or challenge your project will address; - the amount of IMLS funds requested and the amount of funds provided as cost share (if required); - O the names of partner organizations; and - the intended project results.

+Applied Research projects must also include clearly defined research questions.
 See: Guidance for Research Applications.

+1-2 paragraphs

+Describe:

-Project Justification 1-2 paragraphs ( ) Describe: the need, problem, or challenge that your project addresses; how this project differs from, complements, builds upon, or adapts existing models, standards, theories, scholarship, or practice; and identify the LB21 program goal and associated objective you have selected.
+- the need, problem, or challenge that your project addresses; - how this project differs from, complements, builds upon, or adapts existing models, standards, theories, scholarship, or practice; and - identify the NLG-L program objective you have selected.

+2-3 paragraphs

+Describe:

-Narrative Section Guidance Project Work Plan 2-3 paragraphs Describe: E. the activities you will carry out and the sequence in which they will occur; who will plan, implement, and manage your project; the time, personnel, and other resources you will need to carry out the activities; and how you will track your progress in achieving your intended results.
-Diversity Plan One paragraph (optional) Describe how your project will demonstrate a commitment to diversity, equity, and inclusion practices and contribute to the recruitment, development, and/or retention of a diverse workforce of library/archives professionals.
-Project Results 1-2 paragraphs Describe the project's intended results, and: how they will address the need, problem, or challenge you have identified; • how you will ensure that project deliverables are readily adaptable, generalizable, and usable by other institutions and communities; and how you will disseminate project results.
+- the activities you will carry out and the sequence in which they will occur; - O who will plan, implement, and manage your project; - the time, personnel, and other resources you will need to carry out the activities; and - how you will track your progress in achieving your intended results.

-Narrative Section Guidance
+One paragraph

+Describe how your project will demonstrate a commitment to diversity, equity, and inclusion practices.

+Project Results

+1-2 paragraphs

+- how they will address the need, problem, or challenge you have identified; - how you will ensure that project deliverables are readily adaptable, generalizable, and usable by other institutions and communities; and - how you will disseminate project results.